up-n-atom/wsceepdump/README.md

 _⚠️ USE WITH CAUTION!
 Always test on a handheld of lesser importance to confirm its operation_

-Each boot writes to the EEPROM and with it you will lose the genuineness of the data.
-This includes the cart count, boot count, and previous booted cartridge.
+Each boot writes to the EEPROM you lose the authenticity of the factory default.
+Such writes include the _"unique"_ cartridge count, boot count, and previously booted cartridge identifiers.
 If these are not important, a custom rom and serial cable is the more convenient alternative.

-Fun Fact: The SwanCrystal EEPROM contains the Bandai bootsplash.
+> Fun Fact: The SwanCrystal EEPROM contains the Bandai bootsplash present in the bootrom.

 ![Wired](images/wired.jpg?raw=true "Wired")